Pence steps out of Trump's shadow, raising new questions about his political future

 Pence was responding to Trump's claims that Pence had the power to overturn the 2020 presidential election results during last year's joint session of Congress.

-Pence's comments raised new questions about his political future, and whether he's charting a new course in the Republican Party outside of Trump's shadow.
+Pence's comments raised new questions about his political future and whether he's charting a new course in the Republican Party out from under of Trump's shadow.

 "I'm very interested to see where it goes from here," said Brendan Buck, a former top congressional GOP aide.
 "Because it's not clear, at least in the next three to four years, that there's much room for somebody to be outside of Donald Trump's good side."